truextcfans/TCSwiftCss/README.md

 ## License

-CCDSwiftCore is available under the MIT license.
+SwiftCss is available under the MIT license.
 See the LICENSE file for more info.